 2. Public Access to USAID Contractor Subaward Data

-When available, USAID subaward data provide important information about subcontractors that are relevant for tracking ‘locally-led’ development.
-Official subaward data are difficult to locate, not linked on USAID project sites, not always published per reporting requirements, contain significant errors, and may be redacted without public disclosure or justification.
+When available, USAID subaward data provided important information about subcontractors that are relevant for tracking ‘locally-led’ development.
+Official subaward data were difficult to locate, not linked on USAID project sites, not always published per reporting requirements, contained significant errors, and may be redacted without public disclosure or justification.

 This analysis of USAID subawards includes a review of data errors and a step-by-step guide on how to access and download subaward funding data.